m4con/100DaysOfCode/R1Log.md

 ### Day 36: 2020-03-26

 **Today's Progress**:

 Working on GraphQL Project:
 * :man_technologist: Doing some excercises related to Mutations (Creating, Deleting Data from the Graph)

-:man_student: Research of Rich Peoples Habits :moneybag:
+:man_student: Research of Rich Peoples Habits :moneybag: to get more motivation and some inspiration!
 * Bill Gates
 * Elon Musk
 * Mark Zuckerberg